 Matthew A. SchwartzPartner

-Mr. Schwartz’s wide-ranging practice comprises complex litigation and government investigations in the areas of securities law, ERISA, bank regulation, contracts, estates, and general commercial litigation.
+Mr. Schwartz’s wide-ranging practice comprises complex litigation, arbitration, and government investigations in the areas of securities law, derivative suits, ERISA, bank regulation, contracts, estates, and general commercial litigation.

-Mr. Schwartz has represented some of the world’s leading corporations, financial institutions, and industry organizations, including Barclays, Cablevision, Giants Stadium, Goldman Sachs, JPMorgan Chase, Kinross Gold, Kohl’s, The Clearing House, and UBS.
+Mr. Schwartz has represented some of the world’s leading corporations, financial institutions, and industry organizations, including Barclays, Cablevision, Giants Stadium, Goldman Sachs, JPMorgan Chase, Kinross Gold, Kohl’s, The Clearing House, Penn West Petroleum, Popular, and UBS.

-Additionally, Mr. Schwartz works with members of the Firm’s Tax Group on tax controversy and other matters, and has experience representing clients before the Internal Revenue Service and the U.S. Senate Permanent Subcommittee on Investigations.
+Additionally, Mr. Schwartz has worked with members of the Firm’s Tax Group on tax controversy and other matters, and has experience representing clients before the Internal Revenue Service and the U.S. Senate Permanent Subcommittee on Investigations.

 Rankings and Recognitions